Condensation

 Small Funnel To fill reservoir with coolant.

-Paper Towels To clean excess wax and soak up any leaked water.
+Paper Towels To clean excess wax and soak up any leaked coolant.

 Instructions

 1. Chillers must be kept upright for at least 24 hours before any operation, which ensures that their compressor's oil has settled to a safe level.
-Failure to allow this time will typically result in compressor damage.
+Failure to allow this time often results in compressor damage.

 Prep Cooling Pad